MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ## Resolve - Work items in progress may disappear on refresh

-The message&mdash;`Items added to the backlog may disappear on a refresh because your team project marks them as "in progress".
-Those items appear when you change the "In progress" filter to Show.`&mdash;indicates that the **In Progress** filter for the backlog is turned off.
+You may see a message like: `Items added to the backlog may disappear on a refresh because your team project marks them as "in progress".
+Those items appear when you change the "In progress" filter to Show.`.
+This message indicates that the **In Progress** filter for the backlog is turned off.

 When you refresh your browser, the backlog displays those work items based on your selected filters.
 To reset the filters, complete the following steps.